cardano-scaling/hydra/docs/docs/getting-started/index.md

-the risks associated with use of the Hydra Head protocol version 0.10.0 and that all information and materials published, distributed or otherwise made available on Hydra.Family and Hydra Github Repository is provided for non-commercial, personal use, and testing purposes only.

-Hydra Head protocol version 0.10.0 is available on an ‘AS IS’ and ‘AS AVAILABLE’ basis, without any representations or warranties of any kind.
+the risks associated with use of the Hydra Head protocol version 0.10.0 and that all information and materials published, distributed or otherwise made available on Hydra.Family and Hydra Github Repository is available on an ‘AS IS’ and ‘AS AVAILABLE’ basis, without any representations or warranties of any kind.
 All implied terms are excluded to the fullest extent permitted by law.
 For details, see also sections 7, 8 and 9 of Apache 2.0 License.

 :::